 And this is where the story could have ended.

 It ends here for so many of us.
-We become paralyzed by disappointment, fear, and crushing doubt; the voices inside our heads that tell us we can’t and don’t have what it takes or that wanting to succeed is simply a lost cause.
-I’m so grateful the story didn’t end there for me.
-Despite the disappointments and hardships, I kept grinding, pushing, and progressing.
-And I learned that there is something very magical about pressing on.
+We become paralyzed by disappointment, fear, and crushing doubt; the voices inside our heads tell us “we can’t” or we don’t have what it takes.
+I didn’t listen to those voices, and I’m so grateful the story didn’t end there.
+Despite the disappointments and hardships, I kept grinding, pushing, and moving.
+I learned there is something very magical about pressing on.

-It’s been ten years.
-I’m still here.
-It’s been totally worth it.
+It’s been 15 years, I’m still here, and it’s been totally worth it.

-During the past decade, I’ve been fortunate enough to start two businesses and have enjoyed every moment.
+During the past 15 years, I’ve been fortunate enough to start two businesses and have enjoyed every moment.
 A pretty incredible story, and it can be yours as well!
 So where do you start?